mattseymour/python-tester-technical-test/README.md

 6: The developer who wrote this code forgot unit tests, write some unit tests to backwards test the current application functionality.
 Commit your changes.

-7: Write a unit test to test the `element_count()` function.
-Write this test using the mock framework so a network connection is not required on the tester machine in order to run the tests.
+7: Write a unit test to test the `element_count()` and `app_ouput()` functions.
+Write this test using the mock framework so:
+ * A network connection is not is not required on the tester machine in order to run the tests.
+ * The output file is not generated on the testers machine.

 Commit your changes.

 Note: The mock framework is part of core Python3 (https://docs.python.org/3/library/unittest.mock.html); If you are using Python2 you will need to install the mock package : http://www.voidspace.org.uk/python/mock/